industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ![connections1](graphics/connections1.PNG)

-Write a name for your connection, the connection type (how you are connected to the PLC, in this case via OPC-UA) and the adress of the connection:
+Write a name for your connection, slect the connection type (OPC-UA/S7 Classic/S7 Plus) and enter the adress of the PLC:

 ![connections2](graphics/connections2.PNG)

-Above Tags, you will see the new connection created:
+Underneath 'Tags' in the left side menu, you will see the new connection created:

 ![connections3](graphics/connections3.PNG)

-Click on the three dots to start searching for the data on the PLC:
+Click on the three dots and select 'Browse OPC UA server' to start searching for the data on the PLC:

 ![connections4](graphics/connections4.PNG)